 To his credit, my brother didn’t say a word.
 He just squeegeed the mashed potatoes off his face with his fingers and ate them as if that’s how he always took them.
 Then my dad really did reach for the salt.
-I learned later it was the way Andy was leaning down to his plate to shovel peas into his mouth that’d earned him the face plant, but it could’ve just as easily been something from weeks before.
+It was the way Andy was leaning down to his plate to shovel peas into his mouth that’d earned him the face plant, but it could’ve just as easily been something from weeks before.
 Whatever it was, sentence had been carried out and we kept eating.

 When he ran away once, a cop found him by a highway somewhere.
 When the cop asked him his name he said “Pudintane.
 Ask me again I’ll tell you the same”.
 When he finally gave it up, Pudintane got the bucket in the rain.

 But now it was my turn and the clock was ticking to an unknown fate.
 So I kept my head up all through dinner after stupidly waffling about getting out of my tree.
-I tried to show I knew how to use my fork and knife with precision, scooped my creamed corn against my thumb just like my dad, and listened to every word, even the usual complaint coming from the mashed potato king about not being allowed to print with his left hand at school.
+I tried to show I knew how to use my fork and knife with precision, scooped my creamed corn against my thumb just like my dad, and listened to every word, even the usual complaint coming from the mashed potato kid about not being allowed to print with his left hand at school.
 At the mention of school, I held my breath, thinking this was it.
 But again, nothing.

 When dinner was over it was over; my brother and sister went to the front room, my dad went to sit in the bathroom and fill it with smoke.
-A couple of of sawdust coated hamburger clumps fell out of his pants cuffs on the way.
+A couple of of sawdust coated hamburger clumps fell out of his khaki pants cuffs on the way.
 I picked them up and then helped my mom clear the table and get it ready for poker night.
 My dad and some of his buddies played cards in our kitchen sometimes.
-If there was any chance she hadn’t told him yet, so as not to ruin his mood for the game, I thought I might still earn a reprieve.
+If there was any chance she hadn’t told him yet, so as not to ruin his mood for the game, I thought I might still earn a reprieve through my helpfulness.